nathanhoad/godot_dialogue_manager/README.md

 ![Dialogue Manager for Godot](docs/hero.png)

-A stateless branching dialogue manager for the [Godot Game Engine](https://godotengine.org/).
+A stateless branching dialogue manager for [Godot 4](https://godotengine.org/).
 Write your dialogue in a simple script-like way and run it in your game.

-_**NOTE:** This is for Godot 4.
-If you are using Godot 3 then have a look at the [v1.x branch](https://github.com/nathanhoad/godot_dialogue_manager/tree/v1.x)._

 ## Installation & Quick Start